 Alvarez holds a Bachelor of Science in Industrial Engineering from Stanford University and a Master of Science in Community and Regional Planning from the University of Texas at Austin.

 Mary Dodd Assistant Director

 Mary Dodd began working for Community Advancement Network as Assistant Director in February 2008.
 From January through October 2015, she served as Interim Executive Director.
 Dodd facilitated a Steering Committee of local experts to develop a Community Dashboard of 16 key socio-economic indicators of the health and well-being of Austin and Travis County.

 Ms. Dodd has previously worked as Executive Director of Austin Area Research Organization,a business-oriented, nonpartisan think tank of regional leaders in Central Texas.
 She facilitated the Health Care Industry Steering Committee and the Semiconductor Manufacturing Industry Steering Committee as an Industry Liaison with Capital Area Training Foundation.
 She has worked in fund development and communications for The Austin Project and UT Elementary Charter school.
 Ms. Dodd is a trained facilitator and has a B.A. degree in journalism from the University of Oklahoma.
-She began her career as a televesion reporter and news anchor.
+She began her career as a television reporter and news anchor.

 Hannah Brown joined the CAN staff in January 2014 as a Research Assistant.
 Hannah received her Bachelor of Social Work and Master of Social Work degrees from Baylor University School of Social Work.
 Prior to joining CAN, Hannah worked as the Hunger Ministry Coordinator for the Waco Regional Baptist Association and as a church social worker in Waco, TX.